Toyota 86: D1 Grand Prix

-In Japan HKS, Droo-P and Max Orido debuted their car for 2012 competition followed by Blitz in round 3 and OTG Motorsport in 2014. the first win for the chassis came at the 2013 season with Tetsuya Hibino behind the wheel of the Droo-P built 86.
+For 2012 season, HKS, Droo-P and Max Orido debuted their car for 2012 competition followed by Blitz in round 3 and OTG Motorsport in 2014. the first win for the chassis came at the 2013 season with Tetsuya Hibino behind the wheel of the Droo-P built 86.
 Manabu Orido also achieved victory with his car at 2015 season after facing Yoichi Imamura also in 86 making it the only all GT86 final in D1GP with both cars powered by V8 engines.

 In 2022, Team Toyo Tires debut the new GR86 built by Wisteria.
 On its debut season the car win the overall round twice with Masato Kawabata behind the wheel on both occasions, Kawabata finished the season as runner-up and taking the Solo run championship making the GR86 one of the most successful seasons for a new chassis.
+Hideyuki Fujino drove the sister car to win the overall title in 2023 and 2025 with the latter season finished with an all-GR86 top three in overall standings.

 86 Racing / BRZ RA Racing

 In October 2012 Toyota Racing Development and Gazoo Racing introduced a production racing model based on the 86.
 The 86 Racing adds brake and oil cooler modifications, as well as a 4-point racing harness and rollcage.
 The stock alloy wheels are replaced by steel wheels, while the exterior colour was only available in white.
 Subaru followed in early 2013 with the BRZ RA Racing, featuring similar modifications.
 Both cars are only available in the Japanese market, and are eligible for a one-make racing series run by Gazoo Racing.
 Unlike the Toyota, the BRZ RA Racing is available in any of the production car's colours.

 In 2013, the FR-S replaced the Scion tC for the Toyota Pro/Celebrity Race at the Grand Prix of Long Beach.

 The Series was replaced in 2022 by the Toyota Gazoo Racing GR86/BRZ Cup.